nibi79/zigbee2mqtt/README.md

 ## Discovery

 After configuring the **Zigbee2Mqtt Server**, automatic discovery for **Zigbee2Mqtt Device** will start.
 If successful, your **Zigbee2Mqtt Device** will be found and can be added without further configuration.

+If new devices joined to the network ([documentation](http://www.zigbee2mqtt.io/getting_started/pairing_devices.html)) they will automatically appear in the INBOX.

 ## Binding Configuration